kalapallo/fsnd-linux-configuration/README.md

 * Forced key based login
 * Set up a firewall to only allow incoming traffic from ports 80, 2200 and 123.
 All outgoing traffic is allowed
 * Changed server time to UTC
-* Made a PostgreSQL user named cataloguser (password catalog) !!!
-TODO: Disabled PostgreSQL remote connections
+* Made a PostgreSQL user named cataloguser (password catalog) with less privileges
+* Verified that PostgreSQL remote connections are disabled

 ### App deployment configuration